golib/goenv/README.md

 ### goenv local

-Sets a local application-specific Ruby version by writing the version name to a `.go-version` file in the current directory.
+Sets a local project-specific Golang version by writing the version name to a `.go-version` file in the current directory.
 This version overrides the global version, and can be overridden itself by setting the `GOENV_VERSION` environment variable or with the `goenv shell` command.

-    $ goenv local 1.9.3-p327
+    $ goenv local 1.2

 When run without a version number, `goenv local` reports the currently configured local version.
 You can also unset the local version:

     $ goenv local --unset

-Previous versions of goenv stored local version specifications in a file named `.goenv-version`.
-For backwards compatibility, goenv will read a local version specified in an `.goenv-version` file, but a `.go-version` file in the same directory will take precedence.

 ### goenv global

-Sets the global version of Ruby to be used in all shells by writing the version name to the `~/.goenv/version` file.
-This version can be overridden by an application-specific `.go-version` file, or by setting the `GOENV_VERSION` environment variable.
+Sets the global version of Golang to be used in all shells by writing the version name to the `~/.goenv/version` file.
+This version can be overridden by an project-specific `.go-version` file, or by setting the `GOENV_VERSION` environment variable.

-    $ goenv global 1.8.7-p352
+    $ goenv global 1.2.1

-The special version name `system` tells goenv to use the system Ruby (detected by searching your `$PATH`).
+The special version name `system` tells goenv to use the system Golang (detected by searching your `$PATH`).

 When run without a version number, `goenv global` reports the